falldamagestudio/plastic-cloud-to-ucb/README.md

 Run `./commands/configure.sh`

-### Trigger build in Unity Cloud Build

-(This requires the host that runs Docker to be accessible from the Internet)

-Done!
-UCB should now be able to fetch contents from the Git repository and build it.
+Unity Cloud Build should now be able to access the repository on your Git server.

 ### Remove repository from Git server

 Run `./commands/remove_repo.sh <reponame>`

-## Microsoft Azure
+## Running in Microsoft Azure

 ### Prerequisites